jewelsofthought/neshama/site/posts/judaica/Da'at_Tevunah.md

 Rabbi Yudan the son of Rabbi Shimon said
   "the fire went forth from above and it made the surface of the firmament gleam".
 R. Berakhyah, R. Yaakov bar R. Avina in the name of R. Abbah bar Kahana said:
-  "The work of creation came to teach about the giving of the Torah, and the teaching was revealed through it: "As when fire kindles the parts” (Isaiah 64:1)—its halves.
+  "The work of creation came to teach about the giving of the Torah, and the teaching was revealed through it: "As when fire kindles the parts" (Isaiah 64:1)—its halves.
 When did the fire split between the upper and lower [heavens], is it not when the Torah was given!?
 Thus it was at the creation of the universe.Thus it was at the creation of the universe."
 </p>
 </details>